sap-tutorials/Tutorials/tutorials/datahub-trial-pipelines-part02/datahub-trial-pipelines-part02.md

 ---
-title: Use a message broker
+title: Use a message broker in SAP Data Hub 1.4
 description: Use a message broker to publish and subscribe to sensor data by using SAP Data Hub, trial edition.
 auto_validation: true
 primary_tag: products>sap-data-hub